ifndefJOSH/rust-presentations/rustTypes.md

 # Function Types

+- Functions are first-class objects in Rust and are represented by the `fn` (function pointer) type
+- It's more common to let the type-inference system assign the type of a function variable.
+- It's also common to restrict the type to anything that implements the `Fn` or `FnMut` traits.
+	+ We'll talk more about this later

 # The `Option` and `Result` Types

 - Because Rust requires all types to hold a value, and does not have any equivalent of `null` or `nil`, we need some way to handle when a value cannot be created.
 - Some languages have type unions (e.g. `T | null` in Dafny or similar in TypeScript), but Rust takes a different approach.
 - **The goal:** We want a wrapper that can contain a computation result, or may not.
-    + If you're into functional programming, you may recognize these as types of *monad*.
+    + If you're into functional programming, you may recognize these as common types of *monad*.

 # Choice 1: `Option`